hplt-project/warc2text-runner/README.md

 # warc2text-runner
-Scripts for parallelized extraction of plain texts from WARC archieves.
+Scripts for parallelized extraction of plain texts from WARC archives.
 Aiming at common and reproducible extraction approach.

 ## Install
-* Install warc2text from https://github.com/bitextor/warc2text
+* Install warc2text from https://github.com/bitextor/warc2text (later will move to Easybuild)
 * To use filters from ParaCrawl clone https://github.com/paracrawl/cirrus-scripts

 ## Run